 Initiate a cleanliness drive in Ranthambore:

-Recognizing the need to keep Ranthambore litter-free, Puqaar will donate one full sized garbage collection truck to the Sawai Madhopur Municipal Corporation.
+Recognizing the need to keep Ranthambore litter-free, Puqaar will donate one full sized garbage collection truck to the Sawai Madhopur Municipal Corporation from the proceeds of this festival.